yz-abdulrehman-khan/social-support-app/README.md

 # Install stuff
 npm install

+AND

 # Create env files
 cp .env.example .env
 cp .env.server.example .env.server
 # Add your OpenAI API key to .env.server

+AND

 # Start the backend (runs on port 3001)
 npm run dev:server

 # Start the frontend (runs on port 3000)
 npm run dev

+OR

+# Start both the frontend and backend simultaneously
+npm run dev:all
 ```

 Open http://localhost:3000 and you're good to go.